Loading

 • Age

-• Goals set by you and our orthodontists for how your smile should look
+• Goals set by you and our team for how your smile should look

-Beware of general dentists who promise straightened teeth for less time and money.
-General dentists lack the additional two to three years of specialized education needed to move teeth into optimal alignment.
-This means that they could move your teeth in such a way as to introduce new bite problems that will have to be corrected by an orthodontist
+Our orthodontists will always recommend that you seek out the proper professional when it comes to straightening teeth.
+Beware of general dentists who promise perfect teeth for less time and money.
+General dentists lack the additional 2-3 years of specialized education needed to move teeth into optimal alignment.
+This means that they could move your teeth in such a way as to introduce new bite problems that will then have to be corrected by an orthodontist.

 Dentists may also only be concerned with moving your front teeth, which doesn’t solve bite alignment issues with back teeth.
 While fixing only the front teeth takes less time, it doesn’t fix a misaligned bite that could be causing you pain.